Skip to main content

 History

-Soil Conservation Districts, now known as Resource Conservation Districts (RCDs), were formed in the 1930’s after the unparallel ecological disaster known as the Dust Bowl.
+Soil Conservation Districts, now known as Resource Conservation Districts (RCDs), were formed in the 1930’s after the unparalleled ecological disaster known as the Dust Bowl.
 They were created to serve as the local liaisons between the USDA Natural Resources Conservation Service (formerly known as the Soil Conservation Service) and local landowners.

 Division 9 of the California Public Resources Code defines the basic framework for the organization, operation, and roles and responsibilities of RCDs and the Board of Directors that govern them.